 2.3.3 When everything is ready, set your Channel on your screen, and let that massive screen collage beautifully display your content!

 3.1.1 For a video wall setup of 2 to 6 displays, we recommend Intel NUCs, as they are easily purchasable and Intel supplies good video wall set up documentation for them.
 You can see Intel's list of NUCs that support multiple displays here.
-For 6 displays, Intel recommends the Intel NUC8i7HNKQC, which we currently have in our test lab, and which we also recommend.
+For 2 displays, just as in the video at the beginning of this guide, we recommend an Intel NUC8CCHKR.
+For 6 displays, Intel recommends the Intel NUC8i7HNKQC, which we also recommend.
 You can get it from our partner Simply NUC here.